- Completed the installation of 1,089 Automatic Weather Stations (AWS) in the entire Seoul

 SK Planet plans to offer the service free of charge for two months until October 31.
 The service will

-allow anyone who needs accurate weather information to easily
+be available in web-based format to allow anyone who needs accurate weather information to easily

 access the information.